Technical Skills vs Soft Skills: Examples, Differences & Career Impact

 What Are Soft Skills?

-Soft skills are personal attributes and social abilities that define how you interact and collaborate with others in a professional setting.
+Soft abilities are personal attributes and social abilities that define how you interact and collaborate with others in a professional setting.
 While sometimes called soft technical skills, they differ from hard, measurable abilities because they focus on interpersonal skills, people skills, and overall workplace skills such as communication, teamwork, adaptability, and problem-solving.
-One of the key advantages of soft skills is that they are transferable across industries, making them valuable in any career path.
+One of the key advantages of these skills is that they are transferable across industries, making them valuable in any career path.
 Qualities like emotional intelligence play a crucial role in leadership, conflict resolution, and building strong professional relationships.
-Employers often assess these competencies during behavioral interview questions, since soft skills reveal how a candidate is likely to perform in real-world situations.
+Employers often assess these competencies during behavioral interview questions, since they reveal how a candidate is likely to perform in real-world situations.

-Soft skills are interpersonal skills that determine how we interact with other people and act in various workplace situations.
+Soft capabilities are interpersonal skills that determine how we interact with other people and act in various workplace situations.
 Unlike hard skills, they are more difficult to acquire and are next to impossible to measure.
 Yet, they are highly important.
-According to research by Harvard University and the Carnegie Foundation, well-developed soft skills contribute to 85% of job success.
+According to research by Harvard University and the Carnegie Foundation, well-developed abilities contribute to 85% of job success.

 Technical Skills vs Soft Skills: Key Differences